Posted on: 05-02-2015 in Insurance

 Prices and quality of health care in Dubai

-Keep in mind that the cost of healthcare is extremely high in Dubai, although typically for the high prices you also get outstanding quality of care.
-After all, Dubai has an ambition of becoming one of the world’s leading destinations of health tourism.
+Keep in mind that the cost of healthcare is extremely high in Dubai, although typically for the high prices you also get an outstanding quality of care.
+After all, Dubai has the ambition of becoming one of the world’s leading destinations of health tourism.

 Both prices and quality vary across hospitals.
 When considering a health insurance plan (employer-provided or independent), pay attention to any lists of included and excluded facilities, as many plans exclude some of the more expensive hospitals.

 In line with the overall economic advances of the UAE, healthcare has drastically improved over the last decades and some of the most serious diseases, like malaria, polio or measles, have been virtually eradicated.
 The most common health risks result from the climatic and environmental conditions, particularly high temperatures and dust, which is often made worse by construction activities.
 Expatriates may find themselves struggling with heat stroke, dehydration, sunburn or respiratory problems.
 Those coming from colder climates, children and people of higher age should be particularly careful.